TomJinW/PCL/doc/tutorials/content/adding_custom_ptype.rst

 * `InterestPoint` - float x, y, z, strength;

-  Similar to `PointXYZI`, except `strength` contains a measure of the strength of the keypoint.
+  Similar to `PointXYZI`, except `strength` containts a measure of the strength of the keypoint.

 .. code-block:: cpp